kitchenartsandletters/used-books-automation/FEATURES.md

    - International shipping and inventory management
    - Language localization for the dashboard

-These aspirational features represent potential future development paths for the Used Books Automation system, building upon the core functionality to create a comprehensive solution for bookstores managing used book inventory on Shopify.
+These aspirational features represent potential future development paths for the hurt Books Automation system, building upon the core functionality to create a comprehensive solution for bookstores managing hurt book inventory on Shopify.